top of page

 Lagangardh Hut

 Lagangarbh Hut the property of the Scottish Mountaineering Club, refurbished in 1994 and located at the top of Glen Coe.
-This ohotograph shows the cottage isolation made all the more bleak by the winters snow.
+This scene shows the cottage isolation at the base of the mountians towering around, made all the more bleak by the winter's snow.
+The two returning walkers give scale to image.

 Glen Coe Cottage in winter snow cover